 - details about the parent company.

-There is no need for foreign companies to appoint local representatives when or after completing VAT registration in Vietnam.
+There is no need for foreign companies to appoint local representatives when or after completing VAT registration in Vietnam in 2023.

 Our immigration lawyers in Vietnam can come to the aid of foreign investors who want to establish companies and settle here in order to run their businesses.